 The main drawback of the Taylor series method is that it requires repeated differentiation of the dependent variables.
 These expressions may become very long and are, therefore, error-prone and tedious to compute.
 Moreover, there is the extra work of coding each of the derivatives.
 The aim of Runge-Kutta methods is to eliminate the need for repeated differentiation of the differential equations.
-Since no such differentiation is involved in the first-order Taylor series integration formula it can also be considered as the first-order Runge-Kutta method; it is also called Euler's method.
-Due to excessive truncation error, this method is rarely used in practice.
+Because no such differentiation is involved in the first-order Taylor series integration formula it can also be considered as the first-order Runge-Kutta method; it is also called Euler's method.
+Because of excessive truncation error, this method is rarely used in practice.

-$$\mathbf{v}(x+h) = \mathbf{v}(x) + \mathbf{v}'(x)h = \mathbf{v}(x) + \mathbf{F}(x,\mathbf{v})h$$ (7.8)
+$$\mathbf{y}(x+h) = \mathbf{y}(x) + \mathbf{y}'(x)h = \mathbf{y}(x) + \mathbf{F}(x,\mathbf{y})h$$ (7.8)

+Figure 7.1.
+Graphical representation of Euler formula.

-$\textbf{Figure 7.1.} \ \ Graphical\ representation\ of\ Euler's\ formula.$ which is the area of the panel under the y'(x) plot, shown in Fig. 7.1.
+Let us now take a look at the graphical interpretation of Euler's equation.
+For the sake of simplicity, we assume that there is a single dependent variable y, so that the differential equation is y' = f(x, y).
+The change in the solution y between x and x + h is which is the area of the panel under the y'(x) plot, shown in Fig. 7.1.
 Euler's formula approximates this area by the area of the cross-hatched rectangle.
 The area between the rectangle and the plot represents the truncation error.
-Clearly, the truncation error is proportional to the slope of the plot; that is, proportional to y''(x).
+Clearly, the truncation error is proportional to the slope of the plot, that is, proportional to y''(x).